School of Film/Video

 Bijou Festival and Showcase Screenings

 Each spring, the School of Film/Video holds the Bijou Festival and several showcase screenings to publicly present selected student works from all programs.
-Films and videos are shown at CalArts’ Bijou Theater, the Roy and Edna Disney/CalArts Theater (REDCAT) and the Academy of Television Arts and Sciences.
+Films and videos are shown at CalArts’ Bijou Theater, the Roy and Edna Disney/CalArts Theater (REDCAT) and private screening facilities in Los Angeles.
 Producers and other professionals in the film, television and animation industries regularly attend these events.
 The school also helps to arrange the presentation of selected student works at national and international venues, which, in recent years, have included the Sundance, New York, Berlin, Vienna, Venice and other major festivals, The Museum of Modern Art in New York, and the Pompidou Center in Paris.

 Film Series at REDCAT